Historic Chattahoochee Commission

 The Historic Chattahoochee Commission (HCC), a state agency of both Alabama and Georgia, promotes heritage tourism, history education, and historic preservation in an eighteen county area in Alabama and Georgia marketed as the "Chattahoochee Trace."
 The region is centered on the lower Chattahoochee River where it forms the boundary between the states.

+History

 Originally organized in 1970, in 1978 the Georgia General Assembly and the Alabama Legislature passed identical legislation to establish an interstate compact for the operation of the Commission.
 Final approval of the compact came in October of that year when the same bill cleared the U.S. Congress and President Jimmy Carter signed it into law.
 The organization maintains offices in Eufaula, Alabama and LaGrange, Georgia.

 Alabama counties include Barbour, Chambers, Dale, Henry, Houston, Lee, and Russell; Georgia counties include Chattahoochee, Clay, Decatur, Early, Harris, Muscogee, Quitman, Randolph, Seminole, Stewart, and Troup.

 Presently the Commission is funded by both Alabama and Georgia.
 The HCC is the only tourism/preservation agency in the nation with official authority to cross state lines to pursue goals common to all counties involved.

+Events

 The HCC's numerous programs and projects educate residents and visitors about the unique cultural and natural heritage of the Chattahoochee Trace region and stimulate economic development through tourism.
 Activities include: